Malzahar Build Guide by JoZHa

 - Deals quite nice magic damage over time even without any AP.

-- Try using it on your opponent before you use your ultimate for maximum damage output.
+- Try using it on your opponent before you use your ultimate, Nether Grasp for maximum damage output.

 - You can also use this before a battle to charge your Voidling counter.
-However Null Zone has a longer cooldown but it doesn't interrupt your movement unlike Call of the Void.
+However Null Zone has a longer cooldown compared to Call of the Void.
+The good thing about using Null Zone to charge Summon Voidling is that it doesn't stop your movement.

 - I max Call of the Void second because the duration of the silence gets longer on each level up.
-If you want you can max Null Zone second because it has a higher damage output if your opponents stand on it for a long duration.
-Then again the damage from Null Zone is a lot stronger late game due to enemies having more HP and therefor it's usually better to max last.
+The damage from Null Zone is a lot stronger late game due to enemies having more HP and therefor it's usually better to max last.

 - I max this skill first because the cooldown is reduced on each level and you can get more Voidlings out that way.
-It is also the second easiest way of controlling your Voidlings and you gain more mana back if a target dies with Malefic Visions.
+It is also the second easiest way of controlling your Voidlings and you gain more mana back if a target dies with Malefic Visions for every point you put into this skill.

-- Early game this is the skill you mainly use for harass, farming and stacking your Voidling counter.
+- Early game this is the skill you mainly use for harass, farming and obtaining Summon Voidling stacks.

-- It's best to use this on a target affected by crowd control as enemies can quite easily run or Flash away from your Voidlings if they are not interrupted by crowd control.
+- In team fights it's usually best to use this on a target affected by crowd control as enemies can quite easily run or Flash away from your Voidlings if they are not held in place by crowd control.

-- If you are being chased, using this on the enemy chasing you allows your Voidlings to damage them while Malzahar can run away or set up a bait for your team (this works best against melee champs but works with ranged champions too).
-Every other AD carry in the game has to attack to deal damage, meaning they can't run away and deal damage which puts Malzahar in an advantage when being chased.
-This tactic only works when you have Voidlings up.
+- If you are being chased, using Malefic Visions on the enemy chasing you allows your Voidlings to damage them while Malzahar can run away and not having to auto attack to deal damage back (this works best against melee champs but works against ranged champions too).
+If other ADCs wants to deal damage while moving then they have to kite more instead of just running which puts Malzahar at an advantage as he covers more ground then other ADCs who doesn't have escape mechanisms.

 - This skill is not mainly used for the damage part when playing AD Malzahar.
 It is mainly used for the utility it grants and has great synergy with Voidlings.
-It shuts down almost any champion that doesn't have a Quicksilver Sash or allies with Hard-cc that can interrupt it.
-Champions that have a Silence, Knockup, Knockback, Fling, Stun, Suppression, Fear, Taunt or Charm can interrupt your Channeling Nether Grasp.
-Try to avoid using your ulti on Gangplank, Olaf and Alistar because they can cancel Nether Grasp with Remove Scurvy, Ragnarok and Unbreakable Will.
+It shuts down almost any champion that doesn't have a Quicksilver Sash or allies with hard-cc whom can interrupt you from channeling it.
+Champions that have a Silence, Knockup, Knockback, Fling, Stun, Suppression, Fear, Taunt or Charm can interrupt you channeling your Nether Grasp.
+Try to avoid using your ultimate on Gangplank, Olaf and Alistar because they can cancel Nether Grasp with Remove Scurvy, Ragnarok and Unbreakable Will.

 - Sometimes just using Nether Grasp before a fleeing enemy can escape will allow your team and Voidling(s) to focus the enemy down.